BigSamBuilds/TrustLock/README.md

 - **Development**: Open-source collaboration

 ## Installation
-To install the Open Source Advanced Password Manager, follow these steps:
+To install the Trust Lock, follow these steps:

 1. Clone the repository:
    ```bash